MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 >[!NOTE]  We recommend that you use one of the ADAL although you may use other authentication libraries.

-### Inputs for authentication
+### Authentication parameters

-ADAL requires several parameters to successfully authenticate a user to Azure RMS (or AD RMS).
-These are the standard OAuth 2.0 parameters that are generally required of any Azure AD app, as with RMS-enabled apps.
-You can find the current guidelines for ADAL usage in the README file of the corresponding Github repositories, listed previously.
+ADAL requires several pieces of information to successfully authenticate a user to Azure RMS (or AD RMS).
+These are standard OAuth 2.0 parameters and are generally required of any Azure AD app.
+You will find the current guidelines for ADAL usage in the README file of the corresponding Github repositories, listed previously.

 - **Authority** – the URL for the authentication end-point, usually AAD or ADFS.
 - **Resource** - the URL/URI of the service application you are trying to access, usually Azure RMS or AD RMS.